Force Protection, Inc.: Company

 Force Protection initially struggled with its first small MRAP contracts in 2002 through 2005.
 At first the company had less than a dozen people on its early production line.
 At times the prototype approach took five weeks to build one Cougar.
 The United States Department of Defense fined Force Protection more than $1.5 million for initial delivery delays.
 Kavanaugh focused on moving from a prototype production environment to sustainable volume production methods.

 The team overcame these issues, developed agreements with other defense industry manufacturers such as Armor Holdings and BAE Systems, as well as a joint venture company with General Dynamics ("Force Dynamics"), to merge Force Protection's proprietary designs with the manufacturing capacity necessary to meet increasing demand.
 Force Protection received several contracts as part of the MRAP program, supplying blast resistant vehicles to American forces in Iraq, but with Kavanaugh's departure in 2007 the remaining team lost focus and chose not to introduce an innovative JLTV category vehicle known as Cheetah.
-This led ultimately to the sale of the company to General Dynamics as orders were increasingly placed with rivals companies.
+This led ultimately to the sale of the company to General Dynamics as orders were increasingly placed with rival companies.